tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/数据迁移（NewDTS）/迁移高级操作/创建数据一致性校验（MongoDB）_intl_en.md

  - Check Object: Select **All Migration Objects** or **Custom**.
  - Database Information: Select **Index**, **Shard key** (if both the source and target databases are sharded clusters), or **Database and table** for check.
  - Data Check: The **Row count check** option compares the number of data rows in the source and target databases.
 The **Content check** option compares the data content of the source and target databases.
- - Sampling Percentage: In scenarios with a high data volume, extracting all the data for check may increase the load of the source database.
+ - Sampling: In scenarios with a high data volume, extracting all the data for check may increase the load of the source database.
 If you select **Content check**, you can set an appropriate percentage based on your business conditions to extract a certain proportion of data for comparison.
 ![](https://qcloudimg.tencent-cloud.cn/raw/33f22832c023c6e5c823482cba5ae8fe.png)

 ## Viewing the data consistency check result